 EU funded EUSBSR PA Energy Flagships

-The actions of the EU Strategy for the Baltic Sea Region are implemented by means of Flagships.
+the Baltic Sea Region are implemented by means of Flagships.
 Flagships demonstrate the progress of the Strategy and may serve as pilot examples for desired action.
 Flagships have a macro-regional impact and develop joint initiatives involving partnership from different countries.

 The goal of EFFECT4buildings is to increase the number of energy efficiency measures implemented in existing public buildings in the Baltic Sea Region.
 The target group is public building managers who often know what actions are technically possible and sometimes have calculations that show that these investments are profitable, but despite that fails to implement the measures due to financial barriers.
 The project will result in a toolbox with financial methods that can improve profitability, facilitate funding and reduce the risk of energy investment in public real estate.